 [The Program main theme]

 ANNOUNCER: This episode of The Program was made by four people: Jane Spence, Pat Fry, Daniel Lipka, and IMS.
-Additional sound design by Christien Ledroit.
-Main music theme by Matt Podd.
+Main music theme by Christien Ledroit.
 Visit programaudioseries.com for more details.
-If you are among those fortunate enough to be less affected by economic repercussions of Covid-19, please consider making a donation and help keep the show running.
+The Program might be given to you for free, but that doesn’t mean it’s free to make.
+If the show provides you enjoyment please consider becoming a paid supporter.
 Thank you.